bashtage/python-introduction/tools/slides.md

 df.loc["row", ["col1", "col2"]]
 ```
 * Use `:` to select all elements in either
-  * Columns are optional if selectind all elements
+  * Columns are optional if selecting all elements
 ```python
 df.loc[:, ["col1", "col2"]]
 df.loc["row", :]